Background

 The locomotive regulations apply for locomotives originally built in or after 1973 that operate extensively within the United States.
 Exceptions include (1) historic steam-powered locomotives, (2) electric locomotives, and (3) some existing locomotives owned by small businesses.
 Furthermore, engines used in locomotive-type vehicles with less than 750 kW total power (used primarily for railway maintenance), engines used only for hotel power (for passenger railcar equipment), and engines that are used in self-propelled passenger-carrying railcars, are excluded from the regulations.
 The engines used in these smaller locomotive-type vehicles are generally subject to the nonroad engine requirements.

 The emission standards are summarized in Table 3 and Table 4.
-The Tier 0-2 standards apply to existing locomotives of the indicated manufacture years (MY) at the time they are remanufactured, beginning from the effective date.
-The Tier 3-4 standards apply to locomotives of the indicated manufacture years at the time they are newly built or remanufactured.
+Tier 0-2 standards apply to existing locomotives of the indicated manufacture years (MY) at the time they are remanufactured, beginning from the effective date.
+Tier 3-4 standards apply to locomotives of the indicated manufacture years at the time they are newly built or remanufactured.

 Table 3